LeszekR/color-juggler/README.md

   concerns.
 - State is abstracted into lightweight `ColorViewData` data container allowing for future preservation of the app's state at minimal memory expenditure (see: branch `bloc_getit`).
-This can be particularly important. in mobile apps with large states to preserve.
+This can be particularly important in mobile apps with large states to preserve.

 **BRANCH `bloc_getit`**